 - Anyone can get septic arthritis, although the following factors can put you at higher risk:

 - Infants and elderly people are generally more susceptible to infection.

 - Existing arthritis or other joint disease: infectious agents tend to infect joints that are already damaged.

-- Surgery to replace a damaged joint carries about a 1% chance of septic arthritis.
+- Surgery to replace a damaged joint carries a small chance of septic arthritis.
 Infection mostly occurs within days to months after surgery, but can appear several years later.

 - Certain drugs can decrease the body's ability to resist infection.
 Examples of such medications are azathioprine, methotrexate and cyclophosphamide, used to treat rheumatoid arthritis; and corticosteroids, such as prednisone.
 People who receive repeated injections of corticosteroids into the same joint have an increased risk of septic arthritis in that joint.

 - Certain jobs can expose workers to disease-producing agents associated with septic arthritis.
 For example, people who work with animals, plants, soil or marine life, which can carry the infectious agents, may be predisposed to septic arthritis.

 - Septic arthritis is not contagious (spread from one person to another).
 However, certain infections that may result in septic arthritis (e.g. German measles and gonorrhoea) are contagious.